Embed HTML code?

 - Click Share, click Embed, and copy the code that generates.
 Your GIF will autoplay on all browsers.

-- If you are using the WordPress Classic Editor: Go to your WordPress dashboard.
+- If you are using the WYSIWYG WordPress Editor: Go to your WordPress dashboard.
 Click the Text tab.
 This will allow you to embed the HTML code.
 Paste the code where you want the GIF.
 If you are using the WordPress Gutenberg Editor, simply paste the code where you want the GIPHY to appear.
 [Read additional instructions for using the new WordPress Gutenberg Editor.]

 Wouldn’t this be cute to welcome your readers at an online holiday party or to use in a food blogger’s instructions?